kwasniew/hyperbook/README.md

     currentPostText
 });
 ```
-You shape the second argument of your action inside the input handler.
-A tuple with an action and a selector applies the selector to the event before the action code is called.
-In our case targetValue is applied to event before calling UpdatePostText.
+Shape the second argument of your action inside the input handler.
+A two argument array with an action and a selector applies the event selector before the action is invoked.
+In our case ```targetValue``` is applied to DOM event before invoking ```UpdatePostText```.
 ```javascript
 <input type="text" oninput=${[UpdatePostText, targetValue]} value=${state.currentPostText} autofocus />
 ```

-If you keep using the action/selector tuple repeateadly, consider creating an alias:
+If you keep using the ```[action, selector]``` array over and over, consider creating an alias:
 ```javascript
 const UpdatePostTestAction = [UpdatePostText, targetValue];
 ```
+As you don't have a second usage of this pattern yet, withhold this decision for now.

 ## Exercise: cleaning text input